MartinMestdagh/CytoRSuite/README.md

 ### Apply Compensation

-**cytoRSuite** provides three distinct functions to aid in compensation of fluorescence spillover:
+**CytoRSuite** provides three distinct functions to aid in compensation of fluorescence spillover:

 -   **computeSpillover** provides an automated approach to calculating the percentage of fluorescent spillover using the algorithm described by Bagwell & Adams 1993.
 -   **editSpillover** utilises an interactive Shiny interface to allow realtime visualisation of changes in spillover percentages and is designed to aid in manual manipulation of spilllover matrices.